jtanx/fontforge/doc/sphinx/ui/dialogs/Styles.rst

 create a new set of glyphs named "zero.superior", "one.superior" ...
 "nine.superior".
-It would create a new lookup bound to the feature "sups" which would map "zero" to "zero.superior", etc. By default each new glyph will be scaled down to be 2/3:sup:`rd`s the original size, but the stems would only be scaled by 3/4 (so the glyph will look proportionately darker).
+It would create a new lookup bound to the feature "sups" which would map "zero" to "zero.superior", etc. By default each new glyph will be scaled down to be 2/3\ :sup:`rd`\ s the original size, but the stems would only be scaled by 3/4 (so the glyph will look proportionately darker).
 Finally each new glyph will be moved up by 450 em-units.
 Again if you don't like these defaults you have all the options of the :ref:`Change Glyphs <Styles.changeglyph>` dialog